 What are snails?

 Snails and slugs are a common nuisance in many gardens and plant collections.
-They will eat almost any plant, chewing straight through tender leaves and causing significant holes.
+They will eat many different plants, chewing straight through tender leaves and causing significant holes.
 Indoor plants are mostly safe from snails but they can appear in plant cabinets and other growing spaces with high humidity.

 Symptoms